3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/Prerequisites/Prerequisites.md

 ###### NOTE: Please take extra care of your system & protect it from misuse after installing the Kiauh G-code Shell Command Extension!
 Responsibility for this is solely on you.

 ******************************

+# REQUIRED...

-You must download & `[include]` these additional files along with these Demon Macros or they will NOT work correctly.
+After running the prerequisites installer you must `[include]` these additional files along with these Demon Macros or they will NOT work correctly, more information in respective links.
+They are separated into their own repositories due to software licensing laws! ...It's just the way it's gotta be I'm afraid!

 These additional macros are prerequisites:

 ## **FOR ALL MACHINES FOR ADAPTIVE PURGING & SMART PARK install KAMP_LiTE fork.**
 - https://github.com/3DPrintDemon/KAMP_LiTE/releases/tag/v1.0